Merons, hedgehogs and magnetoelectric switching in spiral multiferroics

 \paragraph{Defects within the meron wall. ---} Equation~\eqref{eq:Theta} admits two solutions $\pm\theta(y - \bar{y})$ where the spin rotation axis $\hat{n}$ rotates in opposite directions.
 If solutions $\pm\theta$ are realized across a boundary $x = x^*$ lying between two merons (dashed line in Fig.~\ref{fig:Defect}), that leads to a low-energy defect within the DW, where two neighboring merons have the same topological charges $\mathcal{Q}_i=\mathcal{Q}_{i+1}$.
 This gives rise to a meron DW with non-alternating $\mathcal{Q}_i$ (e.g. with signature $\{...-+--+-\,...\}$, Fig.~\ref{fig:Defect}), in contrast to the previously considered minimum energy meron DW with alternating $\mathcal{Q}_i$ (i.e. $\{...+-+-\,...\}$, Fig.~\ref{fig:StaticDW}).

-By relaxing a 2D paramagnetic state via the LLG dynamics \cite{Landau35, Gilbert04, Skubic08} (see SI for details), we obtain several spiral domains \eqref{eq:Cycloids}, separated by meron DWs (see Fig.~\ref{fig:Domains} and Fig.~\ref{fig:Random}).
+By relaxing a 2D paramagnetic state via the LLG dynamics \cite{Landau35, Gilbert04, Skubic08} (see SI for details), we obtain several spiral domains \eqref{eq:Cycloids}, separated by meron DWs (see Fig.~\ref{fig:Domains} and Fig.~S3).
 Meron topological charges $\mathcal{Q}_i$ tend to alternate, but defects in this alternating order are also present (see Fig.~\ref{fig:Domains}(a)).
-Consequently, we expect these defects to exist in real systems, and studying how they affect the dynamics (even at low fields) is an essential problem.
+Consequently, we expect these defects to exist in real systems, and studying how they affect the dynamics is an essential problem.